bmoreonrails/rails_tutorial/_installation/mac_os.md

 **Alternatively**, if you get the message, `-bash: gcc: command not found`, or if you cancel out of the dialog, install the command-line tools with this command: `xcode-select --install`

 This will download the command-line tools and install them.
-Once installed, `gcc -version` should print out some information about the compiler.
+Once installed, `gcc --version` should print out some information about the compiler.
 {% endlist %}
 {% highlight bash %}
 $ gcc --version